replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 time="2020-04-10T14:12:44Z" level=info msg="Checking that all backup storage locations are valid" logSource="pkg/cmd/server/server.go:413"
 An error occurred: some backup storage locations are invalid: backup store for location "default" is invalid: Backup store contains invalid top-level directories: [other-directory]
 ```

+#### Cause

+This error message is caused when Velero is attempting to start, and it is configured to use a reconfigured or re-used bucket.

+When configuring Velero to use a bucket, the bucket cannot contain other data, or Velero will crash.

+#### Solution

+Configure Velero to use a bucket that does not contain other data.

 ## Snapshot Restore is Failing